iotaledger/bee-rfcs/text/0035-logging.md

 > Libraries should link only to the log crate, and use the provided macros to log whatever information will be useful to downstream consumers.

-The `log` crate only provides macros for logging.
+The `log` crate provides the following macros, from lowest priority to highest priority:

 - `trace!`
 - `debug!`